Lyre! Lyre! Clavicytherium on Fire!

 Bassoons, flutes, clarinets, violins, other sorts of string instruments from antiquity.
 This room had it all.
 They even have a violin crafted by none other than Antonio Stradivari in 1736.
 Oh sure, the brochure lists a bunch of other important instruments, but who’s ever heard of Jakob Stainer (1661 viol) or Joachim Tielke (1702 guitar) or Litchfied, CT’s own Asa Hopkins (1830 piccolo)?

 The room was definitely pretty cool.
 There is also a display with a couple “frauds.”
 These are instruments thought to be old and important, but some sleuthing by those who know these things determined them to be fakes.
 Take, for instance, the clavicytherium pictured here.
-(Yeah, I don’t know which one it is either, below right.)
+(Yeah, I don’t know which one it is either, above.)

 It was sold as a 15th century antique owned by Pope Gregory XIII.
 But as anyone could easily discern, the octave span is too small for even a child (127 mm, as compared with the standard Italian octave span of 172mm).
 I mean, c’mon people.